 South Carolina Department of Education (SCDE) - Office of Standards and Learning

-Grants of up to $10,000 and grants of up to $60,000 to South Carolina nonprofits, school districts, and IHEs to develop new educational materials related to African-American history.
-Funding is available for teacher training as well as instructional units for in-school use.
+Grants of up to $10,000 and grants of up to $60,000 to South Carolina nonprofit organizations, school districts, and institutions of higher education to develop new educational materials related to African-American history.
+Funding is intended to support teacher training as well as instructional units for in-school use.

 Grants must be used in accordance with statutory and regulatory requirements.
 Grant funds may be used to provide participant stipends, cover all materials costs, and salaries.
 For the multi-day experience, lodging and meal per diem are acceptable.